pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-vulnerabilities-images.hbs.md

 # tanzu insight vulnerabilities images

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight vulnerabilities images` to get the images with a given vulnerability.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight vulnerabilities images` command to get the images with a given vulnerability.

 ## <a id='synopsis'></a>Synopsis